 For central air conditioners, filters are generally located somewhere along the return duct's length.
 Common filter locations are in walls, ceilings, furnaces, or in the air conditioner itself.
 Room air conditioners have a filter mounted in the grill that faces into the room.

 Some types of filters are reusable; others must be replaced.
 They are available in a variety of types and efficiencies.
 Clean or replace your air conditioning system's filter or filters every month or two during the cooling season.
 Filters may need more frequent attention if the air conditioner is in constant use, is subjected to dusty conditions, or you have fur-bearing pets in the house.

-Air Now Heating and Air Conditioning, Inc also recommends advanced air cleaners that can filter air much better than standard filters can.
+Air Now Heating & Air Conditioning also recommends advanced air cleaners that can filter air much better than standard filters can.
 An advanced air cleaner can filter pet dander, pollen, bacteria and even the flu virus from your indoor air.
 This gives you a healthier home, and keeps your HVAC system much cleaner.

 Air Conditioner Coils